CA-pture your moment as a Community Advisor

 Yes, CAs in Northern View Community must meet the requirements for residents follow in order to live in Northern View: students must be at least 20 years old or two full years post high school graduation.
 Additionally, CA apartments are unfurnished, and CAs in Northern View are on duty more frequently than in the residence halls.

 Applications are accepted on an ongoing basis throughout the school year.
-The priority deadline to apply to be a CA for fall 2023 is February 10, 2023.
+The priority deadline to apply to be a CA is Feb.
+8, 2024.
 Students who apply after this date will be communicated with via email.

 You will be required to attach a resumé and cover letter to your online application.
 Please have those ready before you start.